wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.4.6

+New: 1.Associated lines support adjusting control points.

-optimization: 1.When adding historical data, filter data that has not changed compared to the previous time
+optimization: 1.When adding historical data, filter data that has not changed compared to the previous time.

 Fix: 1.Fixed a conflict between the direction keys and the navigation function of the direction keys during node editing.
 2.Fixed the issue of node id loss when dragging a mobile node, which can cause associated lines to be lost.